August 7, 2019, 11:20 am

 Prefer to keep your money in your pocket?
 No problem.
 If don’t anticipate using your cell phone much, but would still like some data and minutes just in case, Virgin’s plans are pretty attractive.

-Their prepago plans are called antiplanes and start at $12.000 a month with which you will get 1 hour of calls, unlimited WhatsApp and 50MB of Facebook.
+Their prepago plans are called antiplanes and start with a very tarif per month which you will get 1 hour of calls, unlimited WhatsApp and 50MB of Facebook.
 And in case you do need more data or minutes, you can always re-charge just one or the other with what Virgin calls bolsas.
 This is ideal if you don’t plan on using your phone much.
 Although it does the job, do not expect great connection and speed.

 Expect great deals!
 This is perfect for people who don’t even want a 1-month plan.
-Starting at $5.000 a week for 320 MB, 25 minutes of calls and unlimited Facebook and WhatsApp, you really can’t go wrong.
+Starting with plans per week for 320 MB, 25 minutes of calls and unlimited Facebook and WhatsApp, you really can’t go wrong.
 I think it’s plenty for a week and you can always extend or upgrade if you need more.

 Tigo really pushes their 2-day, 6-day and 7-day plans.
-If you’re in town for a short time, Tigo’s online plans start at $3.000 for 2 days worth of internet and come with 50 MB of internet, 10 SMS, and 20 minutes of calls.
+If you’re in town for a short time, for 2 days Tigo offers plans with 50 MB of internet, 10 SMS, and 20 minutes of calls.

 Like Tigo’s offering but are looking for more long-term options?
 Claro also offers very similar packages and prices, but extend to 10, 20 or 30 days.
-If you are a heavy browser and like to do some gaming, you can get 1000 MB, 200 minutes and 1000 SMS for $40.000 for a month.
+If you are a heavy browser and like to do some gaming, you can get 1000 MB, 200 minutes and 1000 SMS for a very good tarif per month.

 ETB is known for having the best internet speed on the market in Colombia.
-Starting at $5.000 for 420MB, 20 mins of calls and 100 SMS for a week, this is a great option for those who are looking for good connection and flexibility.
+Starting with plans of 420MB, 20 mins of calls and 100 SMS for a week, this is a great option for those who are looking for good connection and flexibility.

 It’s best to get your plan from a store located in an area that has a lot of foreigners.
 The sales person might only speak Spanish, but at least he or she will be accustomed to helping people with foreign smartphones who only need short-term options.
 Some sales people require Colombian identification to begin a cell phone plan.
 If that happens, ask if you can use your passport.
 If the answer is no, try a different sales person or different store.
 When it comes to customer service in Colombia, sometimes you have to keep asking different people until you hear a “yes.”